pkallberg/help.nitrous.io/_posts/2013-08-02-amazon-rds.md

 Within your [Amazon RDS Console](https://console.aws.amazon.com/rds/home) you will want to navigate to Instances and Launch a new DB Instance.
 When prompted, select the MySQL Database Engine.

-On the Additinal Configuration page, ensure the **Availability Zone** matches the region your Nitrous box.
-In this example, the Nitrous box is in the US West region so we will select **us-west-1a** for the Availability Zone.
+On the Additinal Configuration page, ensure the **Availability Zone** matches the region of your Nitrous box.
+In this example, the Nitrous box is in the US West region and we have selected **us-west-1a** for the Availability Zone.

 Select the DB Security Group you have just created, and also remember your password for connecting later.